Afif13/CSS-Tip/content/text-box/index.md

 Ready for the new `text-box` property?
 With it, you can easily remove extra space above and below your text.
 Adjust the setting to see the effect of the different values.

-⚠️ Support is limited (Chrome-only for now) ⚠️

 <form>
 From the top <select name="top">